codingconcepts/albert/CONTRIBUTING.md

 # Contributing to albert

-Albert is in a very early stage of development, so I've come at a good time!
+Albert is in a very early stage of development, so you've come at a good time!
 It's *basically* a free-for-all at this stage but to prevent things spiralling out-of-control, here are a few wooly guidelines:

 ## Reporting issues